mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Draw 3 cards and restore 3❤️ to your General.

 name:     War Judicator
-text:     Nearby friendly minions cannot be targeted by enemy spells.
+text:     Nearby allied minions cannot be targeted by enemy spells.

 name:     Windcliffe Alarmist
 text:     **Deploy**: Summon a 5⚔️/5❤️ **Windcliffe Protector** from your deck.